puf/firevotes/README.md

 # firevotes

-This repo contains all the code for the audience polling app that is build in this 50m talk [Zero to app: Livecoding a cross platform app with Firebase and Flutter](https://youtu.be/rwrUezKCc34).
+This repo contains all the code for the audience polling app that is built in this 50m talk [Zero to app: Livecoding a cross platform app with Firebase and Flutter](https://youtu.be/rwrUezKCc34).
 It also contains the code for the companion (web) app that allowed the audience to participate.